Squatting in Ireland

-Squatting in the Republic of Ireland is the occupation of unused land or derelict buildings without the permission of the owner.
+Squatting in Ireland is the occupation of unused land or derelict buildings without the permission of the owner.
 In the 1960s, the Dublin Housing Action Committee highlighted the housing crisis by squatting buildings.
 From the 1990s onwards there have been occasional political squats in Cork and Dublin such as Grangegorman, the Barricade Inn, the Bolt Hostel, Connolly Barracks, That Social Centre and James Connolly House.

 The legality of squatting in Ireland

 Dublin Housing Action Committee's campaigning in the late 1960s resulted in some successes but also the Prohibition of Forcible Entry and Occupation Act of 1971, which criminalized squatting.
 Squatters can gain title to land and property by adverse possession as governed by the 1957 Statute of Limitations Act.
 An occupant is entitled to apply to the Property Registration Authority for legal possession provided they are in continuous and uninterrupted occupation of the property without the permission of the owner for 12 years.
 If the land is owned by the state the period is 30 years.

-In 2004, a squatter who had occupied a building for 16 years was unable to gain title because the owner had been paying for insurance on the house, while in 2008 radio presenter Pat Kenny failed to gain title to land owned by his neighbour.
+However, in practice, success is rare.
+Owners often perform "limited acts", such as paying insurance or entering the property, which disrupt continuous possession.
+For example, In 2004 a squatter who had occupied a building for 16 years was unable to gain title because the owner had been paying for insurance on the house, while in 2008 radio presenter Pat Kenny failed to gain title to land owned by his neighbour attempting to use adverse possession.
+To date, no communal squats have lasted the full required period unchecked.

+Additionally, breaking in is criminal, and trespassing with intent (especially to damage or steal) is prosecutable in Ireland.
+Squatters are vulnerable to these charges.
+Squatters can be evicted without compensation or notice.